-Plagne Centre - the original resort and some say still the best, as it is the crossroads to all the Plagne resorts, pistes and lifts.
-It's still a collection of rather high-rise residence blocks, but at 1970m, it's a very much snow-sure resort under the watchful eye of the impressive Grande Rochette peak behind.
+Plagne Centre – the original resort and some say still the best, as it is the crossroads to all the Plagne resorts, pistes and lifts.
+It’s still a collection of rather high-rise residence blocks, but at 1970m, it’s a very much snow-sure resort.

-Belle Plagne - despite being at 2050m, this part of resort is more relaxed and has a more alpine feel to it, with a that traditional Savoyard style.
-It's still purpose-built though of course, and sits in a bowl pretty much in the middle of the whole domaine.
+Belle Plagne – despite being at 2050m, this part of resort is more relaxed and has a more alpine feel to it, with a that traditional Savoyard style sitting in a bowl pretty much in the middle of the whole domaine.

 Plagne Bellecote – just down from Belle Plagne, the hamlet at 1930m is pretty much made up of one huge, curved building that resembles a dam barricading the valley when seen from the pistes.
 It’s the choice for those wanting to maximise slope time, as offers direct access to the glacier and the snowpark.